 The ‘brain fog’ term applies to the inability to think clearly or concentrate.
-According to some researchers, inflammation and histamine release cause brain fog.
-They believe that luteolin can help with brain fog, citing studies that show it can improve focus in children with autism.[ref]
+According to some researchers, inflammation along with histamine release causes brain fog in people with mast cell activation disorders.
+The researchers believe that luteolin can help with brain fog, citing studies that show it can improve focus in children with autism.[ref].

 Neuroprotective effects of luteolin:

-Long Covid: Some researchers think that luteolin may help with brain fog, or cognitive issues, in long Covid.[ref]
-The mechanism of how luteolin could help seems logical, but there aren’t any clinical trials on luteolin for long Covid (yet).
+Some researchers think that luteolin may help with brain fog, or cognitive issues, in long Covid.[ref]
+The mechanism of how luteolin could help seems logical, but there aren’t any clinical trials on luteolin for Long Covid (yet).

 - Luteolin selectively inhibits the type of O-glycosylation (Mucin-type O-glycosylation) involved in the formation of amyloid-β.[ref]

 - Animal studies show luteolin inhibits neuroinflammation by controlling microglia activation.[ref]